Rent payments and holding deposits fact sheet

 Rent in advance

 Tenants can be asked to pay their rent in advance.
-For a fixed term tenancy, the maximum amount a tenant can be required to pay is 1 months rent in advance.
+For a fixed term tenancy, the maximum amount a tenant can be required to pay is one months rent in advance.

 Paying the rent

 Tenants must pay their rent on time and use the method written in their agreement.
 The Act lists ways of paying rent.
-If a lessor/agent wants rent to be paid in a way that is not listed in the Act (such as rent card or money order), they must give the tenant the option of at least 2 other ways that are listed, such as cash, cheque, direct deposit, or deduction from the tenant’s pay or pension.
+If a lessor/agent wants rent to be paid in a way that is not listed in the Act (such as rent card or money order), they must give the tenant the option of at least two other listed ways to pay the rent, which include cash, cheque, direct deposit, credit card, EFTPOS, or deduction from the tenant’s pay or pension.

 They must also tell the tenant of any extra charges, such as a joining or service fee that is not the rent that may be payable by the tenant.